g2384/Life-In-The-UK/Facts.md

 - good government
 - and the rule of law.

+The Queen is the ceremonial head of the Commonwealth.

+The Commonwealth is an association of countries that support each other and work together towards shared goals in democracy and development.
+Most member states were once part of the British Empire, although a few countries which were not have also joined.

+There are 54 countries in the Commonwealth
+- Africa
+  - Botswana
+  - Cameroon
+  - Gambia, The
+  - Ghana
+  - Kenya
+  - Kingdom of Eswatini
+  - Lesotho
+  - Malawi
+  - Mauritius
+  - Mozambique
+  - Namibia
+  - Nigeria
+  - Rwanda
+  - Seychelles
+  - Sierra Leone
+  - South Africa
+  - Uganda
+  - United Republic of Tanzania
+  - Zambia
+- Asia
+  - Bangladesh
+  - Brunei Darussalam
+  - India
+  - Malaysia
+  - Maldives
+  - Pakistan
+  - Singapore
+  - Sri Lanka
+- Caribbean and Americas<br>
+  - Antigua and Barbuda
+  - Bahamas, The
+  - Barbados
+  - Belize
+  - Canada
+  - Dominica
+  - Grenada
+  - Guyana
+  - Jamaica
+  - Saint Lucia
+  - St Kitts and Nevis
+  - St Vincent and The Grenadines
+  - Trinidad and Tobago
+- Europe
+  - Cyprus
+  - Malta
+  - United Kingdom
+- Pacific
+  - Australia
+  - Fiji
+  - Kiribati
+  - Nauru
+  - New Zealand
+  - Papua New Guinea
+  - Samoa
+  - Solomon Islands
+  - Tonga
+  - Tuvalu
+  - Vanuatu

+Zimbabwe, Costa Rica are not members of the Commonwealth.

 # History

 During the Middle Ages many knights took part in the Crusades, in which European Christians fought for control of the **Holy Land**.